naftulikay/buildout-starter/README.md

                         project.
 Includes .gitignore definitions.
 ```

-In plain terms, if you'd like to create a barebones Python buildout project,
+In plain terms, if you'd like to create a barebones Python Buildout project,
 install the project first and then call

      buildout-start myawesomeproject